jonmikeli/azureiotdevicesimulator5-dps/sources/IoT.Simulator/IoT.Simulator/docs/Provisioning.md

 ## Provisioning
 The implemented provisioning relies on [Azure IoT Hub Device Provisioning Service](https://docs.microsoft.com/en-us/azure/iot-dps/).

+## Azure IoT Hub Device Provisioning Service

 The simulator has the capability to contact the DPS with the provided configuration and get a connection string to an Azure IoT Hub.
 The Azure IoT Hub is assigned according to the rules set in the DPS.

-## Azure IoT Hub Device Provisioning Service

 DPS allows the simulator to provision and get its running connection string dynamically.
 For more details about what this means, see [here](sources/IoT.Simulator/IoT.Simulator/docs/Provisioning.md).

+## Simulator DPS settings

 The simulator is prepared to work with different types of settings situations.
  1-If the simulator has no connection string, a provisioning process is initiated.
-   This process requires a DPS configuration to be set (details [here](sources/IoT.Simulator/IoT.Simulator/docs/Provisioning.md)).
+   This process requires a DPS configuration to be set.

    The DPS configuration can be provided by:
      - environment variables (recommended and useful for containerized targets)
      - command line parameters, that will overwrite the environment variables (recommended for not containerized targets)